jhuckaby/s3-api/README.md

 s3 backup /path/to/files/ s3://my-bucket/backups/mybackup-[yyyy]-[mm]-[dd].zip
 ```

 You can use date/time placeholders in the destination S3 key, to embed a custom timestamp.
+You can even put them in folder names, e.g. `s3://my-bucket/backups/[yyyy]/[mm]/mybackup-[yyyy]-[mm]-[dd].zip`.

 If you make backups on a schedule, and only want to keep a certain amount in S3, add an `--expire` argument with a relative time (e.g. `30 days`) and the `backup` command will automatically delete archives that fall outside the specified date range.